tansawit/tansawit.me/content/projects.md

 ## Rapper Lyrics Matching Model

+Done as the final project for the University of Michigan's EECS486 (Introduction to Information Retrieval) class.

+The [project](https://github.com/tansawit/rap-artist-classifier) examines the effectiveness of various classification models in matching rap lyrics to the correct artists.

-A text classification program that modelled rap lyrics using various algorithms including Decision Trees, Multinomial Naive Bayes, and Vector Space Model.
-It then allows users to enter in their own lyrics or words and outputs the artist with the closest matching lyrics features.
+The accompanying [web application](https://github.com/tansawit/rap-match) allows users to input their own lyrics string, choose the classification model to use, and outputs the name of the artist with the closest lyrics features.

 ## Data Notebooks